William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

   - wood ash and water cleaning paste
   - wood ash and washing up liquid cleaning paste
   - possibly paint stripping with wood ash
+  - soap made from wood ash

 Fermented Apple Juice

+Simple Mechanical Sculpture
+  - powered by re-used washing machine motor
+  - observers are free to adjust the speed of the motor to see what happens to the sculpture ;-) !

 Glass Art from Recycled Glass
+  - using glass scrap from high quality Swiss glass business

 Lichtenburg fractals
   - on scrap wood from Zimmerei Hirschi